 There was a strong 5.9-magnitude (Richter scale) earthquake that rocked the district of Sabah at 7:15am on Friday, 5 June 2015.
 While, it’s rare to learn that the country is prone to such natural disaster, here are 10 quick facts about the 5.9-magnitude earthquake that happened in Sabah.

 The quake struck at a depth of 10km, with its epicenter located 19km from the town of Ranau and 54km from Kota Kinabalu in the district of Sabah.
 Tremors were felt in Ranau, Tambunan, Pedalaman, Tuaran, K.Kinabalu, K.Belud.
 The road between Kota Kinabalu and Ranau has not been affected by the quake.
 Click here for official Info.

 According to the Scale Table, there are on average 500 earthquakes of magnitude 5.5 to 6.1 every year and this magnitude of earthquake will cause slight damage to buildings, plaster cracks, bricks fall.
 The tremor, lasted for about 30 seconds.

 There were minimal damages caused by the tremors to building nearby.
-However, there was several business premises in Ranau town reporting shattered windows.
+However, there were several business premises in Ranau town reporting shattered windows.

 4) Rescue Operations

-It was reported that there are about 100 stranded climbers and rangers at the summit plateau of Mount Kinabalu.
-Sabah Parks is seeking assistance from the Royal Malaysian Air Force and private firms for helicopters to evacuate the group.
+It was reported that there were about 100 stranded climbers and rangers at the summit plateau of Mount Kinabalu.
+Sabah Parks is seeking assistance from the Royal Malaysian Air Force and private firms for helicopters to evacuate the group